While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Know your options

-While there are many treatment options out there, finding what works for you isn’t always easy.
+While there are many treatment options for bipolar disorder, finding what works for you isn’t always easy.
 What works for one person may not always work for someone else.

 But just because one medication doesn’t work for you or causes unwanted side effects, doesn’t mean another medication won’t be able to help.